Department of Mechanical Engineering

 PROGRAM EDUCATIONAL OBJECTIVES (PEO)

-PSO2: Industrial Practice Employ cutting-edge CAD/CAM tools to develop and improve effectiveness of fresh conceptsfor product design, manufacturing while observing industrial practices.
+PSO2: Industrial Practice Employ cutting-edge CAD/CAM tools to design, develop and improve effectiveness of fresh concepts for product design and manufacturing while observing industrial practices

 Engineering Graduates will be able to: